PrasshantRana/bid-proposal-generator/README.md

    tendering_authority: "Department of Education"
    bidder_name: "KompanionsX"
    ```
+4. Open utils/prompt_builder.py to edit how the AI is instructed:
+   build_key_selection_prompt() — Adjust which YAML fields are considered important for the task.
+   build_letter_body_prompt() — Change tone, formatting, or structure of the letter.

-4. Run the program:
+5. Run the program:
    ```bash
    python main.py
    ```

-5. Output document appears in the `output/` folder.

 ## Connect
 **Prasshant Rana**